 Have you noticed your hair getting thinner as you age?
 Your hair becomes thinner for a couple of reasons: poor nutrition, thyroid issues, stress, hormone issues like too much dihydrotestosterone (DHT).

 Aside from these, one more thing that causes hair thinning is lack of collagen.
 Your body’s collagen production slows down with aging.

 Your dermis, the middle layer of your skin, is where the roots of your hair strands lie.
 The dermis is made up of 70% collagen and when you’re older, your body can’t replace the lost cells in your dermis as quickly as when you were younger.

 Collagen makes your dermis stronger.
-Because your hair grows from your skin, the anti-aging effects of collagen may contribute to growing thicker hair.
+Because your hair grows from your skin, the anti-aging effects of collagen may contribute to grow thicker hair.

 Delays graying of hair